Social Media Can Play a Role in Sexual Harassment in the Workplace

 While social media is currently helping to bring to light many instances of sexual harassment, posting about a case on these platforms can also distort the facts and potentially compromise juries in the event that a claim makes it to litigation.
 An attorney can help you seek correction of the harassing actions and justice if you suffered damages as a result of the harassment.

 Attorney Christopher Q. Davis has the skills and resources to help victims of sexual harassment in New York put a stop to it.
-Contact the Law Office of Christopher Q. Davis today to learn more by calling (646) 430-7930.
+Contact the Working Solutions Law Firm today to learn more by calling (646) 430-7930.